Magento 2 Install a New Theme Setup Tutorial

 and ‘The Lumia Theme’, which is available in case you installed the sample data:

-Here we are going to tell you how to install a third-party theme in Magento 2.
-There are three installation variants:
+Say, you have created a custom theme, let's see how to install a third-party theme in Magento 2.
+There are three Magento 2 setup variants:

 This is the most popular variant of theme installation.
 If your new theme is just a set of files, which you receive in a .zip folder, you will need to add the theme manually.